MoviePass Shuts Down, With Parent Company Citing Failure to Raise Funds

 In addition, Helios and Matheson said its board has commenced a review of strategic and financial options, including a potential sale of the company in its entirety or a business reorganization.

 Just before the July 4 holiday, MoviePass said it was suspending service for several weeks to fix technical issues and finish work on a new version of its app.
-In August it claimed it restored service to “a substantial number of our current subscribers.”
+In August it claimed to have restored service to “a substantial number of our current subscribers.”

 Meanwhile, last month MoviePass confirmed that a security issue may have exposed customers’ records online, including credit card info.

-MoviePass in August 2018 eliminated the one-movie-per-day plan, priced at $9.95 per month.
-The new $9.95 plan allowed subscribers to see just three movies each month.
+MoviePass in August 2018 eliminated the one-movie-per-day plan, priced at $9.95 per month — an offer that evidently proved to be economically unsustainable — replacing it with a new $9.95 plan letting subscribers see just three movies each month.
 This year, it rolled out a refashioned “unlimited” option, for $14.95 per month, to again allow customers to see one movie daily but warning that movie choices will be restricted based on “system-wide capacity.”

-Helios and Matheson is the target of a securities-fraud probe by the New York Attorney General, which is looking into whether the company misled investors.
-MoviePass also is the target of a class-action lawsuit by subscribers claiming the change in the “unlimited” plan was a deceptive “bait-and-switch” tactic.
+Helios and Matheson is being investigated by the New York Attorney General, which is looking into whether the company misled investors.
+The company also is the target of a class-action lawsuit by MoviePass subscribers claiming the change in the “unlimited” plan was a deceptive “bait-and-switch” tactic.